Our Faculty & Staff

-B.S. - Mathematics
+B.S. - Secondary Mathematics Education

-M.S. - Mathematics
+M.S.Ed. - Mathematics Education

 "My role makes a difference in students lives because it supports them so they can grow personally and academically."

 Mr. Ballantyne says he chooses to work at Kent Denver because of the professional opportunity and chance to live near the Rocky Mountains.
 Prior to joining Kent Denver he taught first at Greenwich Country Day School in Greenwich, CT then at Shady Side Academy in Pittsburgh, PA.